nlsfi/beta-karttakuva.maanmittauslaitos.fi/README.md

 This repository contains source code for demos available at https://beta-karttakuva.maanmittauslaitos.fi

+## National Land Survey of Finland Background Map as Vector Tiles
+Proof-of-Concept vector tile map covering Finland.
+This is a summer-of-code project by @Postilaatikko

 ## Vector Tile Demos ##
 The demos are example mash ups to visualise the vector tiles.
 No build system is required as the demos do not use most recent JS language constructs.